-For Hess, Biggs said, applying “lean capabilities” and having the ability to ramp production up from 130,000 barrels per day to as much as 200,000 bpd would take additional infrastructure by 2021.
+According to Biggs, for Hess, the key involves implementing “lean capabilities” and having the capacity to increase production from 130,000 barrels per day to potentially 200,000 bpd.
+This expansion would necessitate additional infrastructure by the year 2021.

 “The Bakken is our crown jewel in the near term,” he added.
 An internal study commissioned by Hess’s board pointed to value delivery that Biggs said placed his operations in the top-tier of the basin, saw cost reductions and asset optimizations was adding value, called for additional technological investments, and put the company in a robust position regarding remaining inventory.

 “To do that we have to have an infrastructure in place that can get the crude, natural gas, and liquids out of the basin,” Biggs continued.
 He pointed to projects like the recently completed Dakota Access Pipeline (DAPL) that allows the company to be well-positioned for near term expansion.